Silicon Valley’s psychedelic wonder drug is almost here

 Ibogaine is found in a woody West African shrub that sprouts orange fruits like upside-down tear drops.
 In Gabon and Cameroon, members of the Bwiti religion eat rootbark from the Iboga Tabernanthe bush as part of a ceremonial confirmation of their faith.
 Americans have sought out this rite of passage for decades in hopes of enlightenment.
 In blog posts and on Reddit threads, ibogaine enthusiasts detail how the rootbark renders intense visions, hallucinations, and deep vortexes of memory followed by introspection.
 It can take days to go through.

 This kind of self-reported experimentation constitutes a chunk of the available data on the effects of psychedelics.
 Personal experience has also served as a catalyst for scientific research.
 When Howard Lotsof, a bearded young man with soft sloping blue eyes, took ibogaine sometime in the 1960s, he was addicted to heroin.
-So were the six friends he took the drug with.
+So were the six friends with whom he took the drug.
 As the story goes, they tripped for two days straight.
 In the twilight of the come down, five of them realized they had lost their compulsion for heroin.
 Lotsof believed he had a curative on his hands, but took his time figuring out what to do about it.

 In 1983, he created a foundation and started reaching out to politicians and scientific researchers about ibogaine, asking them to test it.
 That same year, he filed a patent for the use of ibogaine as an addiction interrupter (and started a company called NDA International).

-“I was the first one, for better or worse, who’s curiosity was piqued enough,” says Stan Glick, a researcher at Albany Medical Center and retired professor of the adjacent medical school.
+“I was the first one, for better or worse, whose curiosity was piqued enough,” says Stan Glick, a researcher at Albany Medical Center and retired professor of the adjacent medical school.
 “I thought we’d give it to a few rats, they’d do something weird, I’d satisfy my curiosity, and that would be the end of the story.”

 Stan Glick